sryanyuan/redislock/README.md

 ### SingleLocker

-SingleLocker is a locker use one redis server.Before you get a locker, you need initialize it as below :
+SingleLocker is a locker use one redis server.To get a SingleLocker, you need use

-	InitSingleLocker(&RedisConf{
+	locker := NewSingleLocker(&RedisConf{
 		Address: "localhost:6379",
 	})

-Then you can get a locker

-	locker := NewSingleLocker()

 You can lock it with the lock key and timeout milliseconds.
 Every locker has a lock key, and if 2 locker has the same lock key and lock it at the same time, only one locker can lock success before another locker is unlock.